 Hall of Fame induction date (Radio Flyer): 1999

 First, Italian immigrant Antonio Pasin hand-made his red wagons and peddled them on the street.
 When he started mass-producing his Radio Flyers in 1930 (original price: $3), the classic pull-along toy sold at a rate of 1,500 a day during the Great Depression, according to the Toy Hall of Fame.
 These days, it’s still a perfect way for little ones to tote their favorite stuff.
-Ages 3 and up, about $15.50, Amazon.
+Ages 3 and up.

 NEW TWIST: Step2 Whisper Ride Touring Wagon

 Talk about versatility: This durable three-in-one wagon can seat two kids (complete with seat belts for little escape artists in the family), features a removable canopy and cup holders and folds flat for storage.
 And—bonus!—it also works for Mom and Dad when they need help hauling stuff around the yard.
-Ages 18 months to 4, about $120, Amazon.
+Ages 18 months to 4.

 CLASSIC: Aurora World Coco Teddy Bear